 - Tax Reporting: Reporting taxes obligates you to verify your assets' existence so you can estimate value and calculate depreciation.

-- Fraud Prevention: Preventing fraud utilizes asset verification to detect missing goods.
+- Fraud Prevention: Asset verification detects missing goods.

-- Insurance Claims: Filing insurance claims requires you to produce documentation verifying your assets.
+- Filing insurance claims require documentation verifying assets.

 - Business Relocations: Relocating your business without misplacing assets requires verifying them before and after moving them.